 The monks sent novices to sit beside him for days at a time so that they might learn patience, discipline, and stillness.
 Without fail, each novice would grow bored and restless.
 He would rise to dip his toes in the river.
 The writer would make him gather firewood or send him on errands into the New Capital.
 When the novice’s master returned, the writer would report: Oh yes, your student sat beside me.
 His mental endurance is astonishing for one so young.

-That same master having grown bored and restless twenty years before.
+That same master having grown bored and restless himself twenty years before.

 Pilgrims came from far away, carrying offerings for the Patient Watcher.
 They were surprised when the writer smiled and offered them tea.
 They expected a mossy statue of a man, maybe even literally just a mossy statue.
 Instead, they found a wiry 40-year-old who gobbled handfuls of nuts and peppered them with questions about the places they came from.